Bedrooms / By Kerry O'Brien / May 7, 2015

 This week, we’re shifting gears from the usual fare of NYC bath and kitchen renovations to look at how one Upper West Sider made custom changes in every room of a two-bed, two-bath co-op to accommodate her incredible collection of art and books.
 If you’ve never seen a full-size Terracotta Warrior sculpture in a Manhattan home, today is your day!

 “I would have been lost – Sweeten solved the problem of where to begin and the service was amazing.
 Within two hours of posting my project, I started getting matches.
-Sweeten Expert Elizabeth was completely on top of everything while I was out of town for four months.
+My Sweeten designer was completely on top of everything while I was out of town for four months.
 I walked out of one apartment in July and into another in October.”

 – Christine, Manhattan homeowner